County of Santa Barbara

 SHERIFF-CORONER OFFICE

-HEARING - Consider recommendations regarding an Extra Help Service and Retirement
+HEARING - Consider recommendations regarding an Extra Help Service and Retirement Waiver

-Waiver for Sheriff’s Office, as follows: (EST. TIME: 5 MIN.)
+for Sheriff’s Office, as follows: (EST. TIME: 5 MIN.)

 a) In accordance with California Government Code Section 7522.56(f)(1), certify that the

-appointment of County Employee Jose Ayala, Communications Dispatch Supervisor, is
+appointment of County Employee Jose Ayala, Communications Dispatch Supervisor, is necessary

-b) Approve and authorize the Sheriff’s Office to appoint retired employee, Jose Ayala, as an
+b) Approve and authorize the Sheriff’s Office to appoint retired employee, Jose Ayala, as an Extra

-c) Determine that the above actions are not a project under the California Environmental
+c) Determine that the above actions are not a project under the California Environmental Quality Act

-Quality Act (CEQA) pursuant to CEQA Guidelines Sections 15378(b)(4) and 15378(b)(5)
+(CEQA) pursuant to CEQA Guidelines Sections 15378(b)(4) and 15378(b)(5) because they

-direct or indirect physical changes in the environment.
+physical changes in the environment.

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY